-What are the physical, psychological and social advantages of using Zeen vs. walkers and wheelchairs?
+What are the physical, psychological and social advantages of using Zeen vs walkers and wheelchairs?

 Unlike walkers and wheelchairs, Zeens do not stigmatize the rider.
 They are cool.
-They are both ‘active furniture’ and a mode of transport.
-Compared to walkers, Zeens are safe, comfortable and fast and do not have to be set out of the way when you arrive at the dinner table.
+They are both ‘active furniture’, and a mode of transport.
+Compared to walkers, Zeens are safe, comfortable, and fast, and do not have to be set out of the way when you arrive at the dinner table.
 (Nor do they have to be retrieved in order to get back to the buffet for dessert!).

-For those who gave up walkers because of falls or fatigue, Zeen offers a pleasant and safe extension of one’s walking ability and overall health, since remaining upright is strikingly beneficial for your cardiac, circulatory, muscular, digestive, limbic and psychological fitness!
+For those who gave up walkers because of falls or fatigue, Zeen offers a pleasant and safe extension of walking ability and overall health, since remaining upright is strikingly beneficial for your cardiac, circulatory, muscular, digestive, and psychological fitness!

-Not to mention the social benefits of standing among one’s peers vs. looking up from seated limbo. (see ‘Bar-stool mode’ below!)
+Not to mention the social benefits of standing among one’s peers vs looking up from seated limbo. (see ‘Bar-stool mode’ below!)

 How do you transition on and off your Zeen from low beds, chairs, toilets, etc.?

-With brakes engaged, one may transfer solo between bed or toilet in one of two ways: either sliding laterally with the Zeen in sitting position; or rising vertically, by using the lifting abilities of the Zeen to help you up.
+With brakes engaged, one may transfer solo between bed or toilet in one of two ways: either by sliding laterally with the Zeen in seated position; or rising vertically, by using the lifting abilities of the Zeen to help you up.
 Once standing, you can turn and back onto the saddle as usual.

 How maneuverable is a Zeen and how much space does it take up in your home?

 Phenomenally maneuverable.
-All Zeens sport patented ‘Dual-State Casters’ for perfect forward tracking, uncanny four-wheel steering and effortless lateral and rearward motion.
+Zeens sport patented ‘Dual-State Casters’ for perfect forward tracking, uncanny four-wheel steering and effortless lateral and rearward motion.